-Senior Lecturer in Theatre Arts
+Senior Lecturer in Theatre Arts and English

 Affiliated Faculty, Gender, Sexuality and Women's Studies